 What diseases will my cat be protected against

 Different regions have different diseases.
-Most regions have what are called ‘core’ vaccines which all cats will normally need.
+Most regions have what are called ‘core’ vaccines which all cats will normally need, and then extra vaccines are given on a regional basis.

-In the USA, core vaccines given are FVRCP and Rabies
+In the USA, core vaccines given are Rabies and Feline Panleukopenia, Feline Herpesvirus-1 and Feline Calicivirus + FeLV (cat flu).

-Additional vaccines that your vet might offer are
+Additional vaccines that might be offered by your vet are

 - Feline infectious peritonitis